 Ecological Planning Associate

-Erin is a forest ecologist, finishing her master of environmental management at Portland State University where she studied the effects of soil conditions on restoration outcomes in forest understories.
+Erin is a forest ecologist, with a Master's of Environmental Management from Portland State University where she studied the effects of soil conditions on restoration outcomes in forest understories.
 She joined Ecotone part time in 2019.
 She is passionate about the restoration of treasured natural areas in northern New Mexico.
-Previously from the Tri-Cities area in Washington State, she worked for several years on environmental analysis and research projects at Pacific Northwest National Lab.
+Previously from the Tri-Cities area in Washington State, she worked for several years on laboratory analysis and research projects relating to environmental remediation at Pacific Northwest National Lab.
 Erin holds a Bachelor of Science in Environmental and Ecosystem Science from Washington State University.

 A Sample of Ecotone’s Network of Clients and Partners: